malekifar/wsl/README.md

 - Windows 7, 8, 8.1 do not support WSL.
 - Versions lower than 1803 of Windows 10 do not support WSL.

-To check, press the Windows+R keys and run winver.exe , you should see your version of Windows 10:
+To check, press the Windows+R keys and run `winver` , you should see your version of Windows 10:

 ![winver](https://raw.githubusercontent.com/malekifar/wsl/main/screenshots/winver.jpg)
 ###### Updating Windows 10